vasudev124/Music-Mind/README.md

 - **GET /login**: Initiates Spotify OAuth flow.
 - **GET /callback**: Handles the callback from Spotify and retrieves the access token.

-## Note on Missing Files
-The `.env` file is intentionally excluded from this repository (via `.gitignore`) to keep your secrets safe.
-You must create the `.env` file locally as described above.